mlab817/faqs/src/rice-farmers-financial-assistance-rffa-and-the-financial-subsidies-to-rice-farmers-fsrf/how-are-beneficiaries-determined-in-the-da's-fsrf.md

 ---
  title: How are beneficiaries determined in the DA’s FSRF?

-tags: ["beneficiaries","determined","fsrf"]

  ---

-### Rice Farmers Financial Assistance (RFFA) and the Financial Subsidies to Rice Farmers (FSRF)
+## Rice Farmers Financial Assistance (RFFA) and the Financial Subsidies to Rice Farmers (FSRF)

-## How are beneficiaries determined in the DA’s FSRF?
+# How are beneficiaries determined in the DA’s FSRF?

  - Qualifications for beneficiaries under FSRF Program include: a) must be registered in the Registry System for Basic Sectors in Agriculture (RSBSA) as per approved registration and updating protocol; and b) must be tilling rice areas of 0.5-2.0 hectares.